Level set: Level sets versus the gradient

 To understand what this means, imagine that two hikers are at the same location on a mountain.
-One of them is bold, and he decides to go in the direction where the slope is steepest.
-The other one is more cautious; he does not want to either climb or descend, choosing a path which will keep him at the same height.
+One of them is bold, and decides to go in the direction where the slope is steepest.
+The other one is more cautious and does not want to either climb or descend, choosing a path which stays at the same height.
 In our analogy, the above theorem says that the two hikers will depart in directions perpendicular to each other.